amp5/QMSS_G5069_Applied_D_S/notes.md

   **3a) Cleaned**: All cleaned datasets that we are currently using: https://github.com/amp5/QMSS_G5069_Applied_D_S/tree/master/Data:Code%20Book/Cleaned

-  **3b) Raw/Outdated**: All datasets that we aren't using anymore are saved here - please move outdated datasets frome the **Cleaned** folder to this folder when appropriate: https://github.com/amp5/QMSS_G5069_Applied_D_S/tree/master/Data:Code%20Book/Raw:Outdated
+  **3b) Raw/Outdated**: All datasets that we aren't using anymore are saved here - please move outdated datasets from the **Cleaned** folder to this folder when appropriate: https://github.com/amp5/QMSS_G5069_Applied_D_S/tree/master/Data:Code%20Book/Raw:Outdated

 <p align="center">